 - All aids allowed

 - No external censorship

-As ordinary exam.
-A revised report must be handed in no later than two weeks before the reexam.
+Same as the ordinary exam.
+A revised report must be handed in.

 If the exam requirement is not fulfilled, the student must take the course again the next year.